1Reim1/Reim-Assistant/README.md

 ## Installing

-1. install Reim-Assistant you should download the newest version of program.
+1. Download the newest version of program.
-2. ds
+2. Open installer.
+3. Install

+## Running

+## Opportunities

 This program executes your commands.
 You can create voice commands.